 Outreach and Education for Adolescents and Adults

-VIP is committed to preventing abuse from occurring.
+We are committed to preventing abuse from occurring.
 Our work on prevention includes providing programs to a broad range of adults and adolescents.
 We’re working to provide these programs in our schools and also respond to requests from the community.
 These prevention programs help individuals explore topics such as: defining the elements of both a healthy and an abusive relationship; discussing the differences between healthy sexuality and the use of force, coercion, and intimidation; examining the messages we receive from our environment and looking at how we can help one another and keep ourselves safe.

 Training and Consultation for Allied Professionals

 We offer consultation and training to allied professionals.
 Our goal is to provide professionals with additional support and information so that they may be as helpful as possible when they find themselves working with someone who has been victimized by abuse.